Martha Jackson Jarvis: Early life and education

+Career and artistic style

-Jackson Jarvis is best known for her outdoor public installations, including a mosaic, "River Spirits of the Anacostia", located at the Anacostia Metro station in Washington, DC, and sculptures, "Music of the Spheres, at Fannie Mae Plaza in Washington, DC, and "Crossroads/Trickster I," at the North Carolina Museum of Art in Raleigh.
-She also worked as a designer on the set of Julie Dash's 1991 film, Daughters of the Dust.
+Jackson Jarvis is best known for her outdoor public installations, including a mosaic, "River Spirits of the Anacostia", located at the Anacostia Metro station in Washington, D.C., and sculptures, "Music of the Spheres, at Fannie Mae Plaza in Washington, D.C., and "Crossroads/Trickster I," at the North Carolina Museum of Art in Raleigh.
+Jackson Jarvis also worked as a designer on the set of Julie Dash's 1991 film, Daughters of the Dust.